-In August 2016, the Financial Accounting Standards Board (FASB) issued guidance entitled "Classification of Certain Cash Receipts and Cash Payments."
+In August 2016, the FASB issued guidance entitled "Classification of Certain Cash Receipts and Cash Payments."
 The guidance addresses specific cash flow issues with the objective of reducing the diversity in the classification of these cash flows.
 Included in the cash flow issues are debt prepayment or debt extinguishment costs and settlement of zero-coupon debt instruments or other debt instruments with coupon interest rates that are insignificant in relation to the effective interest rate of the borrowing.
 This guidance becomes effective for interim and annual periods beginning after December 15, 2017.
-The adoption of this guidance is not expected to impact the association or the Bank's financial condition or their results of operations but could change the classification of certain items in the statement of cash flows.
+The adoption of this guidance is not expected to impact the association's financial condition or its results of operations but could change the classification of certain items in the statement of cash flows.